nickeldan/vanilla_squad/README.rst

 with **user** as the first argument, an index as the second, and the log level as the third.
 The index will be a 0-up counter of which **%x** in the format string is being handled.
 The fourth and fifth arguments will be pointers to the destination and remaining size and function as in **vasqIncSnprintf**.
-The processor is responsible for adjusting these two values (recall that the terminator is not included in the calculation).
+The processor is responsible for adjusting these two values and for ensuring that the destination remains null-terminated.
+To be clear, the size must be decreased by the number of *non-null* characters written.
-The processor can write a terminator at the end but it is not necessary.

 The valid flags are: